Homes & Gardens Virtual House Tour - 2021

 This home has belonged to many special families, including its present owners.
 What remains today is a symbol of HOPE for the future, due in part to the loving care of 2187 East Whitney Road and those who forged a new life in Perinton.
 We treasure the many contributions made to Perinton and the surrounding towns, including the city of Rochester, in the name of Tallman.
 This house may pass from generation to generation, yet the courage, the resilience, and the silent voices remain strong.

-Research by Wendy E. Murray
+Researcher and author: Wendy E. Murray

 2381 East Whitney Road